Jump cut: Notable examples

 The jump cut sometimes serves a political use in film.
 Some have used it as an alienating, Brechtian technique (the Verfremdungseffekt) that makes the audience aware of the unreality of the film experience in order to focus attention on a political message rather than the drama or emotion of the narrative.
 This may be observed in some segments of Sergei Eisenstein's The Battleship Potemkin.

-Alexander Dovzhenko' used jump cuts in Arsenal (Soviet Union, 1930), where a close-up shot of a character's face cuts closer and closer a total of nine times.
+Alexander Dovzhenko used jump cuts in Arsenal (Soviet Union, 1929), in which a close-up shot of a character's face cuts closer and closer a total of nine times.
 Mark Cousins comments that this "fragmentation captured his indecision ... and confusion", adding that "Although the effect jars, the idea of visual conflict was central to Soviet montage cinema of that time".

 Jump cuts are sometimes used to show a nervous searching scene, as is done in the 2009 science fiction film Moon in which the protagonist, Sam Bell, is looking for a secret room on a Moon base, and District 9 in which the protagonist, Wikus, searches for illegal objects in the house of Christopher's friend.

 Jump cuts plays a significant and disorienting role in a scene of Joel and Ethan Coen's A Serious Man.
 They intersperse shots of Rabbi Nachtner and Larry Gopnik having a conversation in the Rabbi's office with shots of an earlier meeting that Nachtner had with a different person in the same office.

 In television, Rowan & Martin's Laugh-In editor Arthur Schneider won an Emmy Award in 1968 for his pioneering use of the jump cut.
 Jump cutting remained an uncommon TV technique until shows like Homicide: Life on the Street popularized it on the small screen in the 1990s.

 The music video for "Everybody Have Fun Tonight" makes extensive use of the jump cut.

 Other uses of the jump cuts include Vincent Gallo's short Flying Christ in which various shots of "Christ" jumping are cut together as he is in mid-jump, creating the illusion of flight, and in many vlogs online, as popularized by the show with zefrank.

 British comedian Russell Kane has produced a series of comic, satirical videos, named "Kaneings", in response to current events.
 These make extensive use of jump-cut-style editing.

-Confusion with other transitions

-Vernacular use of the term jump cut can describe any abrupt or noticeable edit in a film.
-However, technically, many such over-broad usages are incorrect.
-In particular, a cut between two different subjects is not a true jump cut, no matter how jarring.
-A jump cut usually involves a jump through narrative time (as with the famous holiday greeting in Citizen Kane—a schoolboy Kane sulkily wishes his guardian "Merry Christmas", and the scene then cuts to the guardian wishing his charge, about to turn twenty-five, "and a Happy New Year") or an "elliptical" edit, wherein a shot of continuous action is broken up with a sudden cut.